Be My Baby (book)

-Be My Baby: How I Survived Mascara, Miniskirts, and Madness, Or, My Life as a Fabulous Ronette (also published as Be My Baby: The Autobiography of Ronnie Spector) is a memoir by Ronnie Spector co-written with Vince Waldron, which recounts her roller-coaster career as lead singer of the Ronettes and her emotionally abusive marriage to Phil Spector.
+Be My Baby: How I Survived Mascara, Miniskirts, and Madness, Or, My Life as a Fabulous Ronette (also published as Be My Baby: The Autobiography of Ronnie Spector) is a memoir by American singer Ronnie Spector, co-written with Vince Waldron.

+The book recounts her career as lead singer of the Ronettes and her emotionally abusive marriage to songwriter-producer Phil Spector.
 A film adaptation starring Zendaya as Ronnie was announced in 2021.

 Publication

 The book was published on September 1, 1990 by Harmony.
 An updated edition titled Be My Baby: A Memoir, featuring a new postscript by Spector describing her life after 1990 and a new introduction by Keith Richards, was completed shortly before Spector's death in January 2022.
 The book was published by Henry Holt & Co. the following May.

 Content

-Be My Baby recounts Spector's roller-coaster career as lead singer of the Ronettes and her emotionally abusive marriage to Phil Spector.
+Be My Baby recounts Spector's career as lead singer of the Ronettes and her emotionally abusive marriage to Phil Spector.